 3. Facility Shortage: Lack of medical infrastructure for cancer treatment

 When it comes to actual treatment, India has serious constraints in terms of hospitals, staff, equipment and number of medical seats for oncology courses.
 For instance, only 30% of the available cancer centres have advanced imaging technologies such as PET-CT, which is essential for accurate diagnosis, staging and response monitoring of cancer.

-As the EY report (Call for Action: Expanding cancer care in India July, 2015) states, lack of adequate infrastructure and absence of mass screening programmes still remain key barriers to timely and accurate diagnosis in India.
+As the EY report (Call for Action: Expanding cancer care in India July 2015) states, lack of adequate infrastructure and absence of mass screening programmes still remain key barriers to timely and accurate diagnosis in India.
 There are an estimated 2,700 mammograms installed in India, representing less than 5% of that in the US.
-Additionally, majority of the estimated 120 PET-CT scanners are in metros.
+Additionally, the majority of the estimated 120 PET-CT scanners are in metros.

 Source: Call for Action: Expanding cancer care in India, EY, July 2015

 There is an option – Fight the battle against cancer with a cancer insurance plan

 Given the high costs of treatment, an insurance plan can be a resourceful weapon in the battle against cancer.
 Not only can it equip you with the necessary funds to seek the best treatment, but it can also prevent your savings from being wiped out.

 Ensure to insure.
 It is essential to protect yourself and your family from the heavy financial burden of this disease.
 Hence, make sure you buy a cancer insurance policy at the earliest.